-Dave was formally trained as a mechanical engineer before changing career early on for Human Resources and has worked for the last 35 years’ for a number of major engineering organisations, the last of which is BAE System who he joined in 2001.
+Dave was formally trained as a mechanical engineer before changing career early on for Human Resources and has worked for the last 35 years’ for a number of major engineering organisations including GEC, British Gas, Transco, EEF, Alenia-Marconi, BAE Systems and his current employer Babcock International.
 Dave has an MBA as well as Chartered Membership of the Institute of Personnel & Development.

 Dave has a real passion for promoting careers in engineering to young people and was directly involved in the original UTC bid process which he continues to play an active part in today.

 Dr Tim Madden, QinetiQ

 Dr Tim Madden has over 20 years’ experience delivering maritime science and technology, following studies in mathematics at the University of Southampton.
 He is a Chartered Mathematician and a Member of the Institute of Mathematics and Its Applications.

 In addition to leading technical work, he has been responsible for business development and programme delivery of novel research, underpinning the next generation of complex maritime systems that will be used by the Royal Navy.

 Since 2014, Tim has been the Head of Business at QinetiQ’s Portsdown Technology Park leading a team of 150 engineers and scientists.
 As part of the business delivery, Tim holds a duty of care for his team and the workplace which includes a shore integration facility for de-risking the introduction of new equipment into service.

 Steven is currently Executive Headteacher and CEO of Salterns Academy Trust, a small multi-academy trust based in Portsmouth.